 - slash cancer risk

 - turn on genes that promote youthful cellular functions

 - lower the risk of death

-Alternatively, there are some startling ways that the brewed liquid made from roasted seeds of the can be detrimental to your well-being.
+Alternatively, there are some startling ways that the brewed liquid made from roasted seeds can be detrimental to your well-being:

-The caffeine within coffee can interfere with important sleep cycles.
-The importance of the human body to receive a deep and restorative sleep cycle each night cannot be overestimated.
+- The caffeine in coffee can interfere with important sleep cycles.
+The human body’s importance in receiving a deep and restorative sleep cycle each night cannot be overestimated.

-Coffee is potentially addictive.
-If you drink enough of it for many days in a row, then one day you will wake up and no longer merely want it, but rather, you’ll need it in order to function.
+- Coffee is potentially addictive.
+If you drink enough of it for many days in a row, then one day you will wake up and no longer merely want it, but rather, you’ll need it to function.

 Stranger still, if you’ve had daily coffee for many weeks in a row and then one day you decide to skip it, you’ll probably notice that you get a headache and have withdrawal symptoms.

 “The main health-promoting substances in coffee and tea are polyphenols – in particular catechins and epicatechins.
 Lab and animal studies say these molecules have anti-inflammatory and antioxidant properties.
 Harvard-led studies of large groups of people over time have found that tea or coffee drinkers are at lower risk for diabetes and possibly cardiovascular disease.”Harvard Medical School